jane draycott

 Biography

 I've waited some time to read something this intelligent, this sensuous and this crystalline.
 In fact 'The Night Tree' is the finest collection I've read for ages.
-David Morley - The Guardian
+David Morley, The Guardian

 Those who enjoyed Jane Draycott's 'Tideway' poems...will know how well she evokes the otherness of the underwater river-world... and it is in this sense that the word 'quiet' should be applied to the chords and modulations of Draycott's eerie and beautiful poems.
 She listens, and therefore so do we.
 Sean O'Brien, The Guardian

 The language [of 'Pearl'] is marvellously modulated yet stirringly wild.
 Draycott has carried over into our tamer, tired world a strong, strange sense of how original, gorgeous and natural this old poem can be.
-Poetry Review
+David Morley, Poetry Review

 NEW POEMS